Cite Early Modern Dictionaries

 Rationale

-find many usages and definitions that predate the first occurrences listed in the
+particular the 300 dictionaries in Part One of the LEME Corpus (1475–1625).1 You will find many usages and definitions that predate the first occurrences listed

-OED.
+in the OED.
 LEMDO strongly encourages editors to use LEME alongside the OED, and to cite preferentially from LEME as often as possible.
-LEME is an open-access resource, which means we can link directly to the early modern
+These lexicons provide us with information about whether or

 Scopein the Introduction to LEME and ensure that you understand the difference between hard word lexicons, translating dictionaries, and terms of art lexicons.

 We add individual dictionaries in LEME to our bibliography as editors cite them.
-We also make links to LEME directly from our citations.
-Readers will find abundant information about each dictionary
+You can help the LEMDO Team by providing

 <term>